Maddious/RiTA-DiscordBot/README.md

 * Various Spelling mistakes in ReadMe have been corrected.
 * Dev Dependencies core to this bot, the `google-transalte-api` & `google-transalte-token` have been updated
 * Setup on a Raspberry Pi instruction Section added.
-* gulp-watch updated dependencies. (*Moved to Local Repo as it was out-of-date and full of Security Issues.*)
+* gulp-watch updated dependencies. (*Moved to Local repository as it was out-of-date and full of Security Issues.*)
 * Patch for Chinese language support.
 * Various Security vulnerabilities fixed.
 * Various commands re-activated.